Br0Fi/goscalc/README.md

     + With the quantum numbers n,l and the number of electrons with spin up or down for that subshell.
 	   Empty shells should not be listed.
+    + See Example Files for examples of wavegen.dat

 + Example files are provided for copper, silicon, carbon and lead.
 	+ These need to be renamed to wavegen.dat for usage.